OctopusDeploy/docs/docs/guides/coordinating-multiple-projects/index.md

 The event can also be a script step in a project.
 If the script is defined as a [step template](/docs/deploying-applications/step-templates.md) it can be  shared among the related projects.
 However it is difficult to ensure that two copies of the script do not run at the same time.

-# Orchestrating the deployment of multiple projects
+# Orchestrating the deployment of multiple projects {#CoordinatingMultipleProjects-Orchestratingthedeploymentofmultipleprojects}

 Below are two different approaches to orchestrating multiple projects.
 Depending on the projects and requirements, one or a combination of these two approaches may be used.
 This orchestration is useful for when: